 Franklin Lecture Series

-In 2013, sponsored by the William Howard Doane Library, we inaugurated The Carolyn Craig and Dr. Carl M. Franklin Lecture Series.
-This lecture series features librarians, artists, writers and public intellectuals dealing with issues related to the field of library and information science.
+In 2013, sponsored by the William Hoard Doane Library, I inaugurated The Carolyn Craig and Dr. Carl M. Franklin Lecture Series.
+This series featured librarians, artists, writers, and public intellectuals dealing with issues related to the field of library and information science.

 Lunch*Learn*Library

-In 2016, I developed the Lunch* Learn*Library* Lecture Series in the J. Robert Oppenheimer Study Center, Los Alamos National Laboratory.
-This informal video series features the best presentations & keynotes from library conferences, industry, and scholarly societies.
+In 2016, I developed the Lunch*Learn*Library Lecture Series in the J. Robert Oppenheimer Study Center at Los Alamos National Laboratory.
+This informal video series featured the best presentations and keynotes from library conferences, industry, and scholarly societies.
+This initiative provided an opportunity to engage in professional development and meet with colleagues without leaving the national security environment of the Lab.

 Horizons Series

-In 2018, in collaboration with the Department of Learning & Applied Innovation, we developed the Horizons Colloquium Series.
-This colloquium series features a diverse mix of librarians, instructional designers, inventors, scholars, and innovators exploring the disciplinary boundaries in teaching, learning, and scholarly communication.
+In 2018, in collaboration with the Department of Learning & Applied Innovation, I developed the Horizons Colloquium Series.
+This series features a diverse mix of librarians, instructional designers, inventors, scholars, and innovators exploring disciplining boundaries in teaching, learning, and scholarly communication.

 Open and Equitable Scholarship in the Liberal Arts Lecture Series